pawanpanpan/nanda-agent-assignment/README.md

 - **Status**: Successfully deployed and running

 ## What This Agent Does
-This agent mimic myself as an MBA student and finance enthusiasm
+This agent make your message more formal

 ## Deployment Steps
 1. Launched EC2 instance with security groups configured